-I’ve just finalized the catalogue for the 2016 Advanced Study Phase.
-There are 43 modules in the four main thematic areas “Finance and Banking”, “Managing Organizations”, “Economics” and “Business and Society” plus eight in specialised tracks for students majoring in Business Information Systems and “Management, Philosophy & Economics”.
+I’ve just finalized the catalog for the 2016 Advanced Study Phase.
+There are 43 modules in the four main thematic areas “Finance and Banking”, “Managing Organizations”, “Economics” and “Business and Society” plus eight in specialized tracks for students majoring in Business Information Systems and “Management, Philosophy & Economics”.
 We will offer six modules for the first time:

 - Consumer Behaviour

 - Corporate Taxation

 - Market Economy and Regulatory Framework

 - Mastering Public Speaking